 Without intervention, Jack’s chances of developing meaningful and lasting friendships and relationships would be limited, and his options for living independently and securing employment later on in his life would narrow.

-However, Jack’s family sought help from Ability Action Australia, knowing early intervention services would help their little boy develop the skills he needs to take part in everyday activities.
+However, Jack’s family sought help from Ability Action Australia, knowing Early Childhood Early Intervention services would help their little boy develop the skills he needs to take part in everyday activities.

 What is early intervention?
 OT in early intervention for children

 Early intervention is specialised support available for both children and adults (less often), aimed at reducing the impact of a person’s impairment on their functional capacity by providing support at the earliest possible stage.